-- Select the Regen sub-menu - You may input Linear Time Code (LTC) to any of the LEFT audio input connectors. - You may set an offset to be added to the incoming time code by moving the focus to the offset time fields and changing the values to the desired offset times. - > Set the desired time code output level. - To begin re-generating time code, move the focus to the Off data field and change the value to On.
+- Connect Toolbox.
+You may input Linear Time Code (LTC) to any of the LEFT audio input connectors.
+Connect any Toolbox output as needed. - Enter offset.
+You may enter an offset to be added to the incoming time code by moving the focus to the offset time fields and changing the values to the desired offset times. - > Set output level.
+Set the desired time code output level. - Start jam-sync.
+To begin re-generating time code, move the focus to the Off data field and change the value to On.
 This copies the value in the Left reader to the generator and begins re-generating time code.
 The time code that is output will have the offset added to it before it is sent out.
 To re-generate the incoming time code with no offset, leave all of the offsets fields blank.